thehapyone/NanoCamera/README.md

 ## Debugging

-The library has some debugging builtin for managing expected, unexpected errors and exception that might occured during the camera acquisition or initialization.
+The library has some debugging builtin for managing expected, unexpected errors, and exceptions that might occur during the camera acquisition or initialization.
  - Using the ``debug`` parameter to enable raising of exceptions when an error occurred.
 This is disabled in the default mode so you won't get any error if something goes wrong.
- - Using the ``HasError()`` to read current error state of the camera with or without debug enabled.
+ - Using the ``HasError()`` to read the current error state of the camera with or without debug enabled.

 ### Errors and Exceptions Handling
 Calling ``camere.HasError()`` at any point in time returns a list of error codes and a boolean value: